scottcha/AIEnergyScore/index.md

 This attestation ensures that submitted results are accurate, reproducible, and aligned with the project’s benchmarking standards.

+### What can an enterprise do to drive adoption of this work?
+Enterprises play a crucial role in promoting transparency and sustainability of AI.
+Whether procuring AI for internal operations or external products, companies can drive adoption by encouraging AI developers and vendors to disclose energy efficiency metrics.
+One practical approach is incorporating energy transparency requirements into RFPs, tenders, and procurement processes, asking vendors to provide AI Energy Scores as part of their submissions.

+***Example RFP Question***:
+> As part of our commitment to sustainability and transparency, we ask vendors to disclose the energy efficiency of AI models and systems provided under this RFP.
+Please provide the AI Energy Score (or an equivalent industry-standard energy efficiency rating) for each AI model or system proposed.
+If an AI Energy Score is not available, provide the following details:
+> * Estimated energy consumption (in kWh) for typical workloads.
+> * Carbon footprint per inference/training session.
+> * Any energy optimization techniques used in model training and inference.
+> * Certifications, benchmarks, or third-party validation related to energy efficiency.
+> Vendors that can demonstrate a commitment to minimizing AI-related energy consumption and carbon footprint will be prioritized in our evaluation process.

+***Example Procurement Contract Requirements***:
+> Clause: AI Energy Efficiency & Disclosure
+>
+> * Energy Transparency: The Supplier agrees to provide an AI Energy Score (or an equivalent recognized standard) for all AI models delivered under this contract.
+If the AI Energy Score is not available, the Supplier shall disclose detailed energy consumption metrics, including but not limited to power usage, carbon emissions per unit of AI processing, and energy-saving measures implemented.
+> * Sustainability Commitment: The Supplier shall make commercially reasonable efforts to improve the energy efficiency of AI models provided under this Agreement and implement optimizations to reduce energy consumption without compromising performance.
+> * Ongoing Reporting: The Supplier shall, upon request, provide updated AI Energy Scores or equivalent benchmarks for AI models used in ongoing services under this Agreement.
+If the Supplier makes material changes to the energy efficiency of any AI system provided, they shall notify the Buyer and offer an updated version where feasible.
+> * Compliance & Penalties: Failure to provide required energy efficiency disclosures or a material deviation from the disclosed AI Energy Score may be considered a breach of contract, subject to corrective measures, renegotiation of terms, or penalties as determined by the Buyer.
+>
+> This requirement aligns with our organization's sustainability goals and ensures that vendors contribute to reducing the environmental impact of AI deployments.

+Additionally, enterprises can:
+* Set internal sustainability benchmarks that prioritize energy-efficient AI solutions.
+* Advocate for regulatory policies that incentivize disclosure and accountability.
+* Educate internal teams on the importance of AI energy efficiency and support research efforts that improve measurement methodologies.

+By taking these steps, enterprises can accelerate industry-wide adoption of energy-efficient AI practices while aligning with broader sustainability goals.

 ### **Is this data public?**

 Yes, the benchmarking results are made publicly available via the AI Energy Score leaderboard hosted on Hugging Face.
 However, strict guidelines are in place to ensure that sensitive data from proprietary models remains confidential.
 Only aggregate metrics and anonymized results are shared, ensuring privacy while promoting transparency.